 Variable dimension bridge analysis.

 The app computes all possible combinations, ranks them according to user-defined parameters, and returns a set of facts that explain the change.

 Since the selected combinations are the most significant, this allows to explain significant positive and negative change with a limited number of results.
-In this example, the sum of the absolute values of the first chart above is 21k.
-The sum of the first five entries of the second second is 27k.
-The sum of the first five entries of the variable dimension waterfall is 39k.

 It is possible to change the ranking parameters, for example ask the app to give weight to % change instead of just to absolute value change.

 If the standard number of requested results - five - is not enough to cover all the variance, a "residual" entry will appear.
 This is completely normal and does not indicate an error.